Sybio/GifCreator/README.md

-NOTE: This is mostly just a "stylistic" fork of the nice https://github.com/Sybio/GifCreator, for some code cosmetics (incl. some API name changes), some wording fixes (partly inherited from the original [GIFEncoder](https://gist.github.com/allometry/1438842) from Laszlo Zsidi), and (possibly upcoming) customizations.
+NOTE: This is mostly just a "stylistic" fork of the nice https://github.com/Sybio/GifCreator, for some code cosmetics (incl. some API name changes), some wording fixes (partly inherited from the original [GIFEncoder](https://gist.github.com/allometry/1438842) from Laci Zsidi), and (possibly upcoming) customizations.
-All the rest below is mostly just Clément Guillemain's original README (apart from API name updates, slight wording changes, adding the Deps. section etc.).
+The rest below is mostly just Clément Guillemain's README (apart from API name updates, slight wording changes, adding the Deps. & Credits sections etc.).

 # ================================
 # AnimGif